framedsc/Sitesource/markdown/ReshadeGuides/Addons/MSADOF.md

 The add-on has two modes, `Photography Mode` and `Tweaking Mode`. `Photography Mode` offers a simple UI for controlling all the necessary values once the add-on is configured, while `Tweaking Mode` is a more advanced set of controls for configuration and tweaking.

-Once the add-on is set up, press `Ctrl+B` to begin the render.
-The final image is automatically saved to the same folder where your game EXE is located.
+Once the add-on is configured and with the freecam active, press `Ctrl+B` to begin a render.
+The final image is automatically saved to the same folder where your game EXE is located. *The add-on does not currently support saving the final image to another directory.*

+@alert tip
 The add-on also supports hotsampling!
 Simply start the render after hotsampling.
+@end

 ---